 Co-presented with the Wende Museum

-Michael Ott and Uta Schorlemmer will join the discussion in place of Florian Henckel von Donnersmarck
+Please note there has been a change in the program: Michael Ott and Uta Schorlemmer will join the discussion in place of Florian Henckel von Donnersmarck.

 In conjunction with the Wall Project, The Wende Museum's civic commemoration of the 20th anniversary of the fall of the Berlin Wall, East Germany experts Richard Barkley, Michael Ott, and Uta Schorlemmer discuss dramatic events leading up to the fall of the Berlin Wall and the subsequent final days of the GDR.
 Moderated by Gregory Rodriguez, Irvine Senior Fellow and director of the California Fellows Program at New America Foundation.

 Gregory Rodriguez is director of the California Fellows Program and an Irvine senior fellow at the New America Foundation, a non-partisan public policy institute.
 He has written widely on issues of national identity, social cohesion, assimilation, race relations, religion, immigration, ethnicity, demographics and social and political trends in such leading publications as The New York Times, The Wall Street Journal, and the Los Angeles Times, where he is an op-ed columnist.
 He is the author of Mongrels, Bastards, Orphans, and Vagabonds: Mexican Immigration and the Future of Race in America, which The Washington Post listed among the Best Books of 2007.

 Richard Barkley was a career member of the Senior Foreign Service and the last American Ambassador to the German Democratic Republic (East Germany) from 1988 to 1990.
 He departed Berlin upon the reunification of Germany.
 Upon retiring from the Department of State in 1995, he became Chairman of the non-profit Palace Arts Foundation.